Notion Blocks, Obsidian Callouts, Scrivener Snapshots: The Workarounds Writers Use to Keep Sentence Variants

 You can branch a branch.
 You can have three, four, five versions of the same sentence, all alive, all inline, all part of the document.

 The closest analogy is Git branches, but for individual sentences.
-Unlike Git, branches would be embedded in the document itself, with real-time switching and a single undo timeline that crosses branch boundaries.
-It’s what Notion toggle blocks and Obsidian callouts are trying to be, but as a first-class feature instead of a duct-tape workaround.
+But unlike Git, branches are embedded in the document itself, with real-time switching and a single undo timeline that crosses branch boundaries.
+You can also mix-and-match the combinations of different branches, too.